 - The explorers: Ever since the Vikings days, the Norwegians have been known as some of the greatest explorers.
 Norwegians were the first ones to reach the South Pole.
 Some of the most famous explorers are Roald Amundsen, Thor Heyerdahl and Fridtjof Nansen.

-16) Wildlife in Norway
+16) What Wildlife is famous in Norway

-Unlike most of the European countries, where finding wildlife isn´t easy at all, Norway is a country full of beautiful and magnificent creatures and animals.
+Unlike most of the European countries, where finding wildlife isn´t easy at all, Norway is known as a country full of beautiful and magnificent creatures and animals.
 It is for sure one of those things Norway is known for.

 Out of all, there is one that stands out, which is the Polar Bear.
 For some reason, many people outside the country, think Polar Bears walk through the streets like if it was completely normal, but this is totally wrong.
 Furthermore, there is only one place in the whole country where you will be able to find them, which is the remote artic island of Svalbard.
 Over there are more way more chances of finding polar bears even in the towns as there are more of them than people.